-Monitored medical alert watches contact an agent in a monitoring center who determines your needs and contacts 911 if needed.
+- Monitored medical alert watches contact an agent in a monitoring center who determines your needs and contacts emergency services if necessary.

-For exact details on how each medical alert watch works, contact the company directly.
+For exact details on how each medical alert watch works, it’s best to speak with the company.

-Medical alert watches are a type of mobile medical alert system.
-These devices are discreet and often offer more than just GPS tracking as a feature.
-Typical mobile systems include a portable base system that you must also carry but have a simplified design and no need for a cell phone.
+- Medical alert watches are a type of mobile medical alert system.
+These devices are discreet and often offer more than just GPS tracking.
+Typical mobile systems include a portable base system that you must carry, but they have a simplified design and don't require a cell phone.

-Can an Apple Watch be used as a medical alert?
+- Can an Apple Watch be used for medical alerts?

-The Apple Watch Series 5 can be used to call 911 and automatically alert emergency responders if you fall.
-Nevertheless, we recommend choosing a company that offers monitoring services with representatives that send the right kind of assistance and stay on a call with you until help arrives.
+- The Apple Watch Series 4 and later models can automatically detect a fall and ask if you want to contact emergency services.
+Nevertheless, we recommend choosing a product from a medical alert company that offers dedicated products and 24/7 monitoring services from trained representatives who can assess your needs and stay on a call with you until help arrives.

-The products we’ve listed have no activation fees, but other medical alert watches may require them.
+- Sometimes.
+Most of the watches we’ve listed have no activation fees.
+Other medical alert watches do require one.
 Be sure to check with the company about all fees before choosing a product.